dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/details.md

 - **Default Size** 1.0rem with 1.5px stroke weight
 - **Medium Size** 1.5rem with 1.5px stroke weight

-The reason why there are two sizes, is mainly do to the SVG artifact, that the Icons, alongside with the strokes, will scale up, once we use them with a larger width and height.
+The reason why there are two sizes, is mainly due to the SVG artifact, that the Icons, alongside the strokes, will scale up, once we use them with a larger width and height.

 ### Scalability in web

-To ensure that the relative size of the SVG icons are scalable by the inherited CSS font size, do not explicitly specify the SVG, unless for older browsers like Internet Explorer.
+To ensure that the relative size of the SVG icons is scalable by the inherited CSS font size, do not explicitly specify the SVG, unless for older browsers like Internet Explorer.

 **Example size definition by CSS**